Jeremiah-Katumo/e-commerce-erd-design/README.md

 - Consider indexing frequently queried columns for improved performance.
 - Ensure application-level input validation and sanitation to prevent SQL injection attacks.

+## Database Users and Privileges

+The system includes several predefined database users with specific access levels:

+- **Admin User**: Has full privileges on all database tables.
+- **Product Manager**: Can manage all product-related information including categories, brands, and attributes.
+- **Inventory Manager**: Focused on stock management with limited access to product data.
+- **Sales User**: Has read-only access to product information for customer service.
+- **User Manager**: Manages user accounts and role assignments.

+These user roles follow the principle of least privilege, ensuring each user has only the access necessary for their job function.
+The user creation and privilege assignments are defined in the `user_privileges.sql` file.

 ## Getting Started

 1. **Database Setup**: Use the provided SQL script to create the database schema.
+2. **User Setup**: Run the `user_privileges.sql` script to create database users with appropriate access levels.
-2. **Integration**: Connect the schema with your application backend to manage e-commerce operations.
+3. **Integration**: Connect the schema with your application backend to manage e-commerce operations.
-3. **Customization**: Extend the schema as needed to accommodate additional features or business logic.
+4. **Customization**: Extend the schema as needed to accommodate additional features or business logic.

 ## Contributing